A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Working Definitions

 We begin by specifying a few working definitions that guide our analysis of LLM-based CAs.
 They will provide us with orientation until the results of the scoping review are presented in Section \ref{section:results}.
 We define an \textbf{LLM-based conversational agent} (CA) as a software system that uses a large language model to generate and manage natural-language dialogue with users in real time.
-LLM-based CAs may be text- or voice-based; may be embedded in apps, devices, or platforms; and can be configured with `personalities', `short- or long-term memory,' and tool use, e.g., Python for data science applications.
-In this work, embodiment, e.g., a social robot is not required for a CA. We define \textbf{anthropomorphisation} as the phenomenon whereby non-human entities, e.g., LLM-based CAs, are ascribed human properties---such as intentions, beliefs, emotions, selfhood, or moral agency.
+LLM-based CAs may be text- or voice-based; may be embedded in apps, devices, or platforms; and can be configured with `personalities,' `short- or long-term memory,' and tool use, e.g., Python for data science applications.
+In this work, embodiment, e.g., a social robot, is not required for a CA. We define \textbf{anthropomorphisation} as the phenomenon whereby non-human entities, e.g., LLM-based CAs, are ascribed human properties---such as intentions, beliefs, emotions, selfhood, or moral agency.
 Relatedly, anthropomorphic cues are design or objective (perceivable) interaction features that can foster anthropomorphisation, e.g., first-person pronouns, mental-state verbs such as `I think' or `I understand,' affective language such as `I feel,' personas, emojis, names, voices, or avatars.
 The expression \textbf{ethical challenges and opportunities} refers to value-laden effects of anthropomorphisation on individuals, organizations, and society.
-Illustrative challenges include deception, overreliance in sensitive decision-making contexts, and nudge purchasing behaviour.
+Illustrative challenges include deception, overreliance in sensitive decision-making contexts, and nudging purchasing behaviour.
 By contrast, illustrative opportunities may include lowering access barriers for users who find formal interfaces intimidating, scaffolding comprehension in education.
-In line with the scoping review's focus, we do not treat purely technical properties (such as latency, or error rates) as ethical in themselves; they become ethically relevant only when anthropomorphic cues amplify or mitigate systematically their impact.
+In line with the scoping review's focus, we do not treat purely technical properties (such as latency, or error rates) as ethical in themselves; they become ethically relevant only when anthropomorphic cues systematically amplify or mitigate their impact.